flutter/website/src/get-started/fwe/state-management.md

 The simplest way to manage state is to use a `StatefulWidget`, which stores state within itself.
-For example, consider a widget that stores its own state by extending `StatefulWidget`:
+For example, consider the following widget:

 ```dart
 class MyCounter extends StatefulWidget {